Ploidy

 Humans are diploid organisms, normally carrying two complete sets of chromosomes in their somatic cells: one copy of paternal and maternal chromosomes, respectively, in each of the 23 homologous pairs of chromosomes that humans normally have.
 This results in two homologous chromosomes within each of the 23 homologous pairs, providing a full complement of 46 chromosomes.
 This total number of individual chromosomes (counting all complete sets) is called the chromosome number or chromosome complement.
 The number of chromosomes found in a single complete set of chromosomes is called the monoploid number (x).
-The haploid number (n) refers to the total number of chromosomes found in a gamete (a sperm or egg cell produced by meiosis in preparation for sexual reproduction).
+The haploid number (n) refers to the total number of chromosomes found in a gamete (a sperm cell or egg cell produced by meiosis in preparation for sexual reproduction).
 Under normal conditions, the haploid number is exactly half the total number of chromosomes present in the organism's somatic cells, with one paternal and maternal copy in each chromosome pair.
 For diploid organisms, the monoploid number and haploid number are equal; in humans, both are equal to 23.
 When a human germ cell undergoes meiosis, the diploid 46 chromosome complement is split in half to form haploid gametes.
 After fusion of a male and a female gamete (each containing 1 set of 23 chromosomes) during fertilization, the resulting zygote again has the full complement of 46 chromosomes: 2 sets of 23 chromosomes.
 Any organism having a number of chromosomes that is an exact multiple of the number in a typical gamete of is species is called euploid, while if it has any other number it is called aneuploid.
 For example, a person with Turner syndrome may be missing one sex chromosome (X or Y), resulting in a (45,X) karyotype instead of the usual (46,XX) or (46,XY).
 This is a type of aneuploidy, and cells from the person may be said to be aneuploid with a (diploid) chromosome complement of 45.